Niharika-Mohapatra/Stroop-Test/README.md

 This project explored the Stroop effect, analyzing how stimulus **congruency**, **accuracy**, and **reaction time** interact in a cognitive interference task.
 Key findings include:

 * Participants responded significantly faster to congruent stimuli compared to incongruent ones, confirming the expected Stroop interference.
-This was proven by both paired and unpaired t-test.
+This was proven by both paired t-test and Wilcoxon test.

 ![](images/congruency_boxplot_participant.png)
 ![](images/congruency_boxplot_trial.png)